 - Continuous integration helps to check the impact of work on branches to the main trunk if development work is going on branches using the automatic building and merging function

 What testing are done by the tester during the agile?

 In Agile, some activities are carried out. the developers are doing the elementary testing, which is unit testing and exploratory testing.
 Depending on the project requires a tester may execute functional and non-functional testing of the application.

-I hope after going through all these Agile interview questions and answer, you will get an idea and also able to answer the questions, which you will face in an interview because we tried to pull some of the frequently asked interview questions which you may face in an interview.
+I hope after going through all these Agile interview questions and answer, you will get an idea and also be able to answer the questions you will face in an interview because we tried to pull some of the frequently asked interview questions which you may face in an interview.

-Nowadays most of the companies are following is a methodology or Agile development in one form or another. so let me know if in your organization, how you are following Agile methodology and what are the Agile related interview questions you have faced during an interview in the comment section.
+Nowadays, most companies are following a methodology or Agile development in one form or another. so let me know if in your organization, how you are following Agile methodology, and what Agile methodologies interview questions you have faced during an interview in the comment section.